otvorenesudy/otvorenesudy/app/views/static_pages/content/_faq.en.html.md

 #### How often are the data updated?

 At the times of regular operation we plan to update the data about hearings daily.
-The data about judicial decisions are planned to be updated at least once a week.
+The data about judicial decrees are planned to be updated at least once a week.

 #### I found a mistake, what shall I do?